amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-79 SV26 Associative arrays [extension]
     Associative arrays in SystemVerilog, demonstrating operations like element insertion, existence checking, and index navigation methods (first, last, prev, next) while also covering array deletion.

+#### Day-80 SV27 Clock Generation
+    This example demonstrates clock generation and the significance of clock signals in controlling sequential logic.

+#### Day-81 SV28 Parameterized Modules
+    This code demonstrates the use of parameterized modules, where the "WIDTH" parameter allows the same adder module to handle both 8-bit and 16-bit additions.
+This flexibility helps in designing scalable and reusable components.